Icefields Parkway – Hikes and Highlights

 Tangle Creek Falls is the most amazing waterfall for the least effort!
 This view of the waterfall is right next to the road, so no walking is required.
 However, if you’d like to stretch your legs, it’s pretty easy to climb up the cliff to get a closer view of the upper layers of Tangle Falls.
 In springtime, the top part of the waterfall was a massive wall of ice.

-This was my favourite stop-off of the day!
+This was is my favourite stop-off in the snow!
 We combined a couple of mini hikes to walk right up to the toe of the Athabasca Glacier.
 If you didn’t see my post about this already, please take a peek as the scenery is spectacular!
 You can also pay for tours to drive on the glacier, or to go on a “glacier skywalk” where you can walk on a glass platform overlooking these epic views.

 If you’re hungry by this point, you can find food at the Columbia Icefield Discovery Centre.
 But…I don’t recommend it.
 The food we ordered was overpriced and underwhelming.
 I wish we had brought a picnic.

-There is a fun sounding hike just after the Columbia Icefield Discovery Centre.
+There is a fun hike just after the Columbia Icefield Discovery Centre.
 It is 5.4 km (with 250 m elevation gain).
-It was still a little too early for us to do that hike, but I think you’d be rewarded with spectacular views if you did it.
+It was still a little too early when I took the snowy photo below, but we’ve been back.
+It’s a fabulous short hike to see the Saskatchewan Glacier.

 It is easy to miss the viewpoint at Saskatchewan River Crossing. it pops up right after the junction with Highway 11.
 There is a short walkway that will give you a chance to see these stunning views of the surrounding valley and mountains.
 This would be a fantastic spot for a picnic.